ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 ## Install the HEAL Data Utilities

-Now that you’vewe’ve created and activated your virtual environment, youwe can install the HEAL Data Utilities.
+Now that you’ve created and activated your virtual environment, you can install the HEAL Data Utilities.

 `pip install healdata-utils`